 Q: The COVID crisis has certainly altered the trajectory of wealth management for 2020 and beyond.
 Based on what you’ve seen so far, what are the biggest changes and lasting impacts?

 DD: We are seeing more people seeking advice.
-People want to hear from their advisors.
+People want to hear from their Financial Planners.
 They want a voice of calm and a reliable source of information.
 With volatility and uncertainty, advice becomes even more important.
-Many Members are using technology to communicate with advisors.
+Many Members are using technology to communicate with Financial Planners.
 That’s really positive because it allows for more frequent communication and saves people time traveling to offices.
-With this forced changed in how we all now interact, we’ve gotten over the hurdle that advisor/Members relationships can’t thrive virtually.
+With this forced changed in how we all now interact, we’ve gotten over the hurdle that Financial Planner/Members relationships can’t thrive virtually.
 They absolutely can.
-Advisors can still deliver a very meaningful personal experience to their Members.
+Financial Planners can still deliver a very meaningful personal experience to their Members.

-Q: In reflecting on what’s happened so far as a result of COVID, how have Meridian advisors been able to help Members pivot and adapt?
+Q: In reflecting on what’s happened so far as a result of COVID, how have Meridian Financial Planners been able to help Members pivot and adapt?

-DD: Advisors are acting as a credible source of information and clarity for individuals and small businesses.
+DD: Financial Planners are acting as a credible source of information and clarity for individuals and small businesses.
 When the government programs were announced, many Members were confused about eligibility and how to apply.
 Now, we are having a lot of conversations about examining every facet of wealth including managing cash flow, saving for the future and developing tax efficient strategies for the present and the future.
-For many of our Members that have been impacted financially, advisors can tap their centres of influence to access other professionals with specialized skills.
-Many advisors work closely with accountants, so they can layer in that perspective when answering questions and pivoting plans.
+For many of our Members that have been impacted financially, Financial Planners can tap their centres of influence to access other professionals with specialized skills.
+Many Financial Planners work closely with accountants, so they can layer in that perspective when answering questions and pivoting plans.

 Q: What is the most important message you want to impart to both existing and prospective Meridian Members right now?